Ted-Smiles/Backend-Project-News-API/README.md

-# Northcoders News API
+# Backend project - News API

-For instructions, please head over to [L2C NC News](https://l2c.northcoders.com/courses/be/nc-news).
+In order to connect to the databases, you need to create two files - '.env.test' and '.env.development' where they contain the test and development databases respectively.